CandlePlatforms/devdocs/docs/develop/alchemy.md

 { "jsonrpc": "2.0", "id": 0, "result": "0xde0b6b3a7640000" }
 ```

 **NOTE:** This result is in wei not eth.
 Wei is used as the smallest denomination of ether.
 The conversion from wei to eth is: 1 eth = 10^18 wei.
-So if we convert 0xde0b6b3a7640000 to decimal we get 1\*10^18 which equals 1 eth, which can be mapped to 1 MATIC based on denomination.
+So if we convert 0xde0b6b3a7640000 to decimal we get 1\*10^18 which equals 1 eth, which can be mapped to 1 CNDL based on denomination.

 ### Step 6: Initialize our project